HeckSec/programming_projects/README.md

 # Programming_projects
-Various scripts that I've created throughout my journey of learning the art of programming.
+Various python and bash scripts I've created for fun and to assist with Bug Bounties